Brittany Raymond: Career

 From 2013 to 2017, she starred in the Family Channel series The Next Step, portraying the role of Riley.
 As part of promotion for the series, she has performed in Canada, the United Kingdom, Australia, and New Zealand.
 From 2015 to 2016, she portrayed Riley in the spinoff series, Lost & Found Music Studios.
-In 2019, she reprised her role of Riley for The Next Step Christmas Special, airing on CBBC Gem, and began appearing in the USA Network series Dare Me as Cori Ross.
+In 2019 and 2025, she reprised her role of Riley for The Next Step Christmas Special, airing on CBC Gem and in the series finale in season 10.
+She began appearing in the USA Network series Dare Me as Cori Ross.

 Aside from being a dancer, she also writes often and helped co-write the scripts for two web-series she was in: Australianaire$ and Graped.
 She starred in each of these alongside friend and business partner whom she started the production company "Knuckles on Four" with, Brennan Clost.
 The two have produced a six-episode mini web-series, Australianaire$ in 2020 as well as a short film, Almost Twenty, in 2021.

 In 2016, she started the YouTube channel, "Jo and Britt" with high school friend Joelle Farrow, whom she met in Grade 12 Writer's Craft Class, bonding over Shaquan Lewis.
 The two did promotional events and had sponsorships with Google through their Pixel Phone.
 They also went to the UK for meet and greets to interact more with fans.
 In the time that Jo and Britt was running, they created merch, (clothing, notebooks, and phone cases) on their Threadless website.